 What Is A Crypto Credit Card?

-What makes a crypto credit card different, is the fact you earn cryptocurrency as a reward, instead of the usual rewards points you may have become accustomed to, such as air miles.
+What makes a crypto credit card different, is the fact you earn rewards in the form cryptocurrency, instead of the usual rewards points you may have become accustomed to, such as air miles.
 The card provider will usually tell you which cryptocurrency, or cryptocurrencies, you can be rewarded with based on your spending.

 What Is A Crypto Debit Card?